-- Regularly required to hike through a variety of habitat types and terrain, walking over uneven ground, climbing over obstacles, and accessing remote locations - Regularly sits or stands at a desk or computer workstation - Regularly required to operate a CNLM vehicle to conduct stewardship responsibilities (this may include a 4x4 truck or an all-terrain vehicle (ATV)) - Frequently works in an environment that involves overseeing grazing lessees or contractors, working closely with other CNLM staff, managing public involvement, negotiating projects with regulatory agencies and others - Some evening and weekend responsibilities required, including travel (and as can be safely conducted during the COVID-19 pandemic) - Timing of work may be related to biological windows, fiscal deadlines, Board meetings, legal commitments, or other defining timeframes.
-As such, periods of heavy workload may occur. - Occasionally may be required to use or supervise the use of pesticides and or other chemical substances - Occasionally required to use or supervise the use of powered equipment such as weed trimmers and chain saws - Occasionally lifts, positions, or otherwise moves objects weighing up to 50 pounds.
+- Regularly required to hike through a variety of habitat types and terrain, walking over uneven ground, climbing over obstacles, and accessing remote locations - Regularly sits or stands at a desk or computer workstation - Regularly required to operate a CNLM vehicle to conduct stewardship responsibilities (this may include a 4x4 truck or an all-terrain vehicle (ATV)) - Frequently works in an environment that involves overseeing contractors, working closely with other CNLM staff, managing public involvement, negotiating projects with regulatory agencies and others

+- Some evening and weekend responsibilities may be required, including travel (and as can be safely conducted during the COVID-19 pandemic) - Timing of work may be related to biological windows, fiscal deadlines, Board meetings, legal commitments, or other defining timeframes.
+As such, periods of heavy workload may occur. - May involve supervision of other staff and coordination of work with other CNLM staff - Occasionally may be required to use or supervise the use of pesticides and or other chemical substances - Occasionally required to use or supervise the use of powered equipment such as weed trimmers and chain saws - Occasionally lifts, positions, or otherwise moves objects weighing up to 50 pounds.